Graduate Degree Requirements

 Other criteria and requirements for doctoral programs may exist.
 Refer to specific guidelines for each graduate program.

 Doctoral coursework should be a learning experience for both the student and the faculty member.
 The nature of doctoral coursework is to expand the boundaries of known knowledge and to create and explore new ideas, processes, artistic endeavors, or other scholarly works that engage members of the discipline.
-In this process of exploration, the doctoral student is expected to engage in a scholarly project in his/her field or conduct research that contributes to existing bodies of knowledge at a professional level.
+In this process of exploration, the doctoral student is expected to engage in a scholarly project in their field or conduct research that contributes to existing bodies of knowledge at a professional level.
 This effort should include taking what the student knows, incorporating new material and ideas, and advancing the field.
 Students should produce scholarly works acceptable to the professional communities in their fields as a result of doctoral coursework and other requirements.

 Masters Degree Requirements